-The Board approved the Association's 2022/23 budget prior to the start of the financial year and approved the Association's thirty year financial plan shortly afterwards.
+The Board approved the Association's 2023/24 budget prior to 31 March 2023 and approved the Association's thirty year financial plan shortly afterwards.
 The board is content that these plans were affordable and that the financial statements should be prepared on a going concern basis.

-The board reviewed a range of scenarios and stress tests in order to fully understand the potential impact on the thirty year financial plan and the Group's loan covenant position.
+The Group board reviewed a range of scenarios and stress tests in order to fully understand the potential impact on the thirty year financial plan and the Group's loan covenant position.
 This considered how alternate projections for inflation, interest rates and house prices impact on the Group's loan covenant position.
 The alternate projections for inflation, interest rates and house prices arise from three different macroeconomic scenarios:

 - 1. A central forecast based on estimates published in the Economic and Fiscal Outlook by The Office for Budget Responsibility in the short to medium term and in the longer term on sector norms as advised by the Association's treasury advisors. - 2.
-The 2021 biennial Bank of England exploratory stress test scenario which considers the impact of climate change on the economy. - 3.
-A Black Swan Event which perhaps stretching the limits of plausibility combines the worst independent ten year movements in recent memory of each macroeconomic variable5 into a single unprecedentedly challenging scenario.
+The 2022 Bank of England stress test scenario which envisages deep simultaneous recessions in the UK and global economies, large falls in asset prices and higher global interest rates. - 3.
+A Black Swan Event which perhaps stretching the limits of plausibility combines the worst independent ten year movements in recent memory of each macroeconomic variable4 into a single unprecedentedly challenging scenario.

-For the purposes of the stress test, the board has selected scenarios where combinations of key risks unexpectedly materialise to present medium and long term impacts to the business.
+For the purposes of the stress test, the Group board has selected scenarios where combinations of key risks unexpectedly materialise to present medium and long term impacts to the business.
 We also explored both the medium and long term impacts occurring at the same time to present the business with an unprecedentedly challenging Perfect Storm of severe materialised risks.

-The board continues to review the financial plan with the executive team to make any necessary changes and continue to work with our customers and stakeholders to deliver our services.
+The Group board continues to review the Group member's financial plans with the executive team to make any necessary changes and continue to work with our customers and stakeholders to deliver our services.